solidi/learning-notes/interviews/career-tips.md

 ## WORST CAREER MOMENT
 - Being laid off, but ulimately becoming a better person
+    - writing somethign now on it.
-    - Convert the bad to good, process diagram and learning its a skillset with Dan.
+    - Convert the bad to good, process diagram and learning is a skillset with Dan.
     - Finding weakness, working the muscle to improve it.
     - Learned about engineering day books.
 Powerful, and reflect direction years later.
     - Stories at the tip of your tongue.